ethereum/consensus-specs/specs/custody_game/beacon-chain.md

-# Ethereum 2.0 Phase 1 -- Custody Game
+# Ethereum 2.0 Custody Game -- Beacon Chain

 **Notice**: This document is a work-in-progress for researchers and implementers.